pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

         If the update or new package adding:
             #. converts databases or resources one way to a new format.
-            #. requires user intervention for the service to keep working
+            #. requires user for intervention for the service to keep working
             #. causes authorization and authentication changes
             #. changes the GUI that end user encounters
             #. fixes bugs that no Pardus user or customers has reported.